 The Local Market in Jiu Jiang

-Here's a picture tour of the local market, just down the street from the main street with the modern buildings in Jiu Jiang.
+Here's a picture tour of the local market, just down the street from the main street with the modern buildings in Jiu Jiang, our hometown.

 Three generations sharing a home